 How to Get Non-Correlated Assets

 Gold, too, is known to be non-correlated with stocks.
-(It makes sense when you think of people running to the safety of gold when there is volatility in the stock market.)
+It makes sense when you think of people running to the safety of gold when the stock market is volatile.

 Does Diversification Make Sense?

 Despite investments becoming more highly correlated, smart diversification can still reduce the risk and increase the return of your portfolio.
 Assets still tend to perform differently, and the gains of one still cushion the losses on another.
 So, find a mix of investments that suits your risk tolerance and long-term investment goals.
 You'll be the holder of a very modern portfolio.

 Many different tools and resources are available to help you research asset class correlation using popular ETFs and asset class benchmarks.
 This resource from "Portfolio Visualizer.com" shows a correlation matrix for typical asset classes and subclasses.
 Generally speaking, the lower or more negatively correlated certain asset classes are to each other, the more diversification benefit of having those asset classes in an investment portfolio.